Testeh69/Stockly-TAGFORGE/docs/Qt_MainWindow.md

 ## 🔧 Key Methods

-**setWindowTitle(str)** : 	Sets the title of the window (displayed in the title bar) **setGeometry(x, y, width, height)**:	Defines the initial screen position and dimensions of the window **setMinimumSize(width, height)**:	Sets the minimum size the window can be resized to
+**setWindowTitle(txt:str)** : 	Sets the title of the window (displayed in the title bar)

+**setGeometry(x:int, y:int, width:int, height:int)**:	Defines the initial screen position and dimensions of the window

+**setMinimumSize(width:int, height:int)**:	Sets the minimum size the window can be resized to

+**setWindowIcon(path:str)**: give the path of png, jpg file that will serve as the icon of the app.

+self.setCentralWidgets(arg:QWidgets)**: display the widgets passed as a arguments

+> Note:
-## 💡 Geometry defines where and how big the window is when it launches, not the final resizable bounds.
+> 💡 Geometry defines where and how big the window is when it launches, not the final resizable bounds.

-### 🧪 Example: Creating and Launching a Main Window
+## 🧪 Example: Creating and Launching a Main Window

 ```python